-- 1. Identify the physiological responses of plants - 2.
-Analyze the role of external factors in controlling the physiology of plants. - 3.
-Explain the metabolic processes taking place in each cell. - 4.
+- 1. Preliminary understanding of the basic functions in plant body - 2.
+Awareness of the interdisciplinary nature of botany, chemistry and physics by studying the principles of plant life, growth and reproduction. - 3.
+Analyze the role of external factors in controlling the physiology of plants. - 4.
+Explain the metabolic processes taking place in each cell. - 5.
 Appreciate the energy fixing and energy releasing processes taking place in cells